 Next, take the dough off the stove and let it cool for about 5 minutes.
 This is an important step.
 Then, use a wooden spoon or spatula to stir in four eggs, one at a time.

 The eggs are what make the dough do fancy tricks.
-If you bake it in individual blobs of batter plopped on a baking sheet, the puffs end up hollow inside.
-When you bake it in a pan, it creates undulating hills and valleys of tasty golden crust.
+If you bake it in individual blobs of dough plopped on a baking sheet, you'll get cream puffs that are hollow inside.
+When you bake the dough in a pan, it creates undulating hills and valleys of tasty golden crust.

 Spread that eggy batter in a greased 13" by 9" pan.